AdobeDocs/campaign.en/help/v8/send/configure-and-send.md

       ![](assets/delivery-waves-calendar.png)

    A specific typology rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
-Campaign typologies and their rules, configured in the **[!UICONTROL Typology]** tab of the delivery properties, are presented in [this section](automation/campaign-opt/campaign-typologies.md#typology-rules)<!--ref TBC-->.
+Campaign typologies and their rules, configured in the **[!UICONTROL Typology]** tab of the delivery properties, are presented in [this section](../../automation/campaign-opt/campaign-typologies.md#typology-rules)<!--ref TBC-->.

    >[!IMPORTANT]
    >
    >Make sure the last waves do not exceed the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab.
 Otherwise some messages might not be sent.
    >
-   >You must also allow enough time for retries when configuring the last waves.
-See [this section](xxx).
+   >You must also allow enough time for retries when configuring the last waves. <!--See [this section]().-->

 1. To monitor your sends, go to the delivery logs.
 See [this page](send.md)<!--ref TBC-->.